The Commensal Real-time ASKAP Fast Transients Survey

 - Total powers are searched from each of the phased array feed (PAF) beams from each telescope.
 The telescopes can be operated in either fly’s eye mode (to achieve a total field of view of N x 30 sq.deg. with N antennas), or a collimated incoherent mode in which all antennas target a common pointing centre

-Useful related papers and talks:
+Useful related papers and talks about the survey:

 CRAFT update at Aspen Center for Physics conference on Fast Radio Bursts: New Probes of Fundamental Physics and Cosmology